wilsonte-umich/mdi-suite-template/README.md

     - GIT_USER/NAME-mdi-tools # either format works
 ```

-and then repeating the MDI installation process, which will go much faster
+and repeating the MDI installation.
-as now it only needs to add new components required by your pipelines and apps.
 Alternatively, you can install new suites from within the Stage 2 web server,
 or run the following from the command line: